-In Hong Kong, law enforcement powers such as the power to identify, trace and freeze proceeds are not automatically initiated when serious crimes are detected.
+Law enforcement powers, such as the power to identify, trace and freeze proceeds, are not automatically initiated when serious crimes are detected.
 Such powers, which mainly vest in law enforcement and regulatory agencies, are discretionary and may be exercised depending on the circumstances surrounding the case.

-23 Confiscation - legal framework
+Confiscation - legal framework